 How Chronic Stress Impacts Thyroid Function

 You probably know your adrenal glands for producing adrenaline and managing your fight or flight response.
-However, did you know that, as part of your endocrine system, they also produce hormones which impact major metabolic processes, just like your thyroid does?
-The hormones produced by your adrenal glands help to regulate blood pressure, electrolyte balance, blood sugar, immune response, digestion, and more.
+However, did you know that, as part of your endocrine system, they also produce hormones that impact major metabolic processes, just like your thyroid does?
+The hormones produced by your adrenal glands help to regulate blood pressure, electrolyte balance, blood sugar, immune response, digestion, and more.1

 Once a stressor triggers this cascade of hormones, cortisol and your other stress hormones redirect your body’s normal functions to essentially ignore anything that is not necessary for overcoming the stressor in front of you.
 This means that functions such as digestion, immune response, and yes, thyroid hormone production and distribution, are temporarily put on hold or slowed down until the stress has passed.
 Ideally, the stress passes quickly, your body returns to normal, and everything runs smoothly once more.